dlyongemallo/qiskit-zx-transpiler/README.md

 # Qiskit ZX Transpiler

-A transpiler pass for Qiskit which uses ZX-Calculus for circuit optimization, implemented using pyzx.
+A transpiler pass for Qiskit which uses ZX-Calculus for circuit optimization, implemented using PyZX.

-Example usage:
+## Example usage

 ```python
 from qiskit import QuantumCircuit